Augs0/be-nc-games/README.md

 # Northcoders House of Games API

+This app is a fake board games reviews site that uses dummy data from the Northcoders' syllabus.
+It was built with Node, Express, PostgreSQL, HTML and CSS.
+You can visit the hosted version at nc-news-august.herokuapp.com/

+## Requirements

+Node and PostgreSQL are required for this application to run.
+Node should be version 16.13.0 or above and PostgreSQL should be version 14.1 or above.

 ## How to use this repo

 Clone down the repo and run `npm install` to make sure you have all required packages.